-- 1. Click see call to save the call without saving the route you have taken in the decision tree. - 2.
+- 1. Click for save the call without saving the route you have taken in the decision tree. - 2.
 The ticket detail is not displayed.
 Its number appears in the title bar of the answer-call screen.
 You can find the ticket using the Asset lifecycle/ Helpdesk/ Helpdesk Tickets navigation link.